 Let’s say the insurance adjuster denies your claim or the person who hit you doesn’t have insurance.
 Filing a personal injury lawsuit after your car accident may be the only way to collect compensation for your damages.

 A Maine personal injury lawyer can help determine if your claim or lawsuit is actually viable.
 Victims of whiplash are often unprepared to handle claim settlement negotiations or personal injury lawsuits on their own.

-Contact the attorneys at Lowry Law to improve your chances of a successful personal injury lawsuit.
+Contact our attorneys at 207-775-3819 or fill out our free case review form to improve your chances of a successful personal injury lawsuit.
 We will fight for you following your car accident so you can move on with life as usual.